-If the family fails to report information that may cause an increase in the family share of rent, and it is discovered by the PHA, the effective date will be the month following the start date of the event (e.g. new employment, TANF, unemployment, social security and other forms of income).
+If the family fails to report information that may cause an increase in the family share of rent, and it is discovered and verified by the PHA, the effective date will be the month following discovery (e.g. new employment, TANF, unemployment, social security and other forms of income).
 The family will be responsible for any overpaid subsidy and may be offered a repayment agreement in accordance with the policies in Chapter 16.